tag tag 9177935658

 • Testimony is challenged, especially in cases with a large scientific element.
 The defendants will challenge the expert’s opinions (in this case, that toxic metals in the baby food led to developmental disorders).

-• Daubert hearings are usually held so the Judge can make a ruling on the strength of the arguments and scientific evidence.
+• Daubert hearings are usually held so the Judge can rule on the strength of the arguments and scientific evidence.

 • If the evidence is allowed, the case will move forward, usually to test trials called Bellwether Trials.